 8. Regularly Check Your Site for 404 Errors

-Something I’ve learned to do through the years is to check my site regularly for broken links.
-Retailers delete or redirect pages all the time, and there have been times where I’ve been sending people to deleted pages without realizing, missing out on a load of potential commissions.
-I now use Chrome extensions like Check My Links and tools like Ahrefs to check my site regularly for broken links to prevent this from happening.
+“Something I’ve learned to do over the years is to check my site regularly for broken links.
+Retailers delete or redirect pages all the time, and there have been times where I’ve been sending people to deleted pages without realizing, missing out on a load of potential commission.
+I now use chrome extensions like Check My Links and tools like Ahrefs to regularly check my site for broken links to prevent this from happening.”

 9. Remember That Payout Isn’t Everything

 High payouts rates are great, but a smart affiliate marketer will do some research and find out why those payouts are so high.
 Ask your account manager details about the campaign and check Google Ads for data on earnings per click (EPC), conversion rates, and geo-coverage of related keywords.

 Your manager should be able to tell you if the campaign is highly competitive, or low volume, while Google Ads will help you determine if it will be difficult to land qualified leads with the keywords.
 You should also keep an eye out for expensive keywords.

 10. Design a Professional Website